-- 6.27 Application forms are available from colleges, schools and Swindon Borough Council from April/May each year. - 6.28 Applications for current school transport to a sixth form should be returned by the 30th June each year to Passenger Transport. - 6.29 Applications for providers other than sixth forms, should be returned by the 31st July each year. - 6.30 Swindon Borough Council will accept application forms after this time, however the Council cannot guarantee transport will be available for the start of the academic year. - 6.31 Where a student is attending an FE college, Scholar Season Tickets will be available from Student Services on the first day of term where transport is awarded.
+- 6.27 Application forms are available online from colleges, schools and Swindon Borough Council from April/May each year. - 6.28 Applications for current school transport to a sixth form should be returned by the 30th June each year to Passenger Transport. - 6.29 Swindon Borough Council will accept application forms after this time, however the Council cannot guarantee transport will be available for the start of the academic year.